rbcedward/three-traits-prediction-model/README.md

 ## Python code
 ### preamble
 After collecting data and noted those three columns, we can flip to next part, which is python code.
 In this article, we use a lot of modules and packages, The  preamble.ipynb contains code of those modules.
-If user have not downloaded before, please take some time to finishing downlaoding or updateing those modules and packages first.
+If user have not downloaded before, please take some time to finishing downlaoding or updateing those modules and packages first. use %run ('filepath')\preamble.ipynb to run another jupyter notebook script.

 ### functions of calculating of photo
 In this part, we define lots of functions, some of it is refer some code from others, but I can't remember where I found these.
 If user know the source, please tell me, that I could add the reference of those code written by others.